camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 **Release process**

-Repeat the above release steps for
+Repeat the above release development steps for

 * alpha releases before M3; the first release candidate is created for M3
 * release candidates between M3 and M4